-Cynata commenced a collaboration with a world leading, multi-centre research team, Critical Care Research Group (CCRG), to investigate its Cymerus™ MSCs as a treatment for ARDS, in combination with extracorporeal membrane oxygenation (ECMO).
+Cynata collaborated with a world leading, multi-centre research team, Critical Care Research Group (CCRG), to investigate its Cymerus™ MSCs as a treatment for ARDS, in combination with extracorporeal membrane oxygenation (ECMO).
 The study was funded by the Queensland State Government, the National Health and Medical Research Council (NHMRC), the Intensive Care Society UK, and the Prince Charles Hospital Foundation.
 ECMO circulates blood through an artificial lung, oxygenating the blood before putting it back into the bloodstream of a patient.
 ECMO has emerged as a valuable treatment adjunct to support the vital organs in patients with severe ARDS, which can provide short-to-medium term mechanical pulmonary support.
 However, ECMO is not in itself a treatment for ARDS, and the mortality among patients supported by it remains high.

 MSC therapy could be used as a possible treatment for ARDS due to the ability of MSCs to reduce inflammation, enhance clearance of pathogens and stimulate tissue repair.

-The study will seek to determine if Cymerus MSC treatment improves oxygenation in sheep with ARDS supported by ECMO, and to evaluate the effects on lung mechanics, blood flow, inflammation and lung injury, as well as safety.
+The study sought to determine if Cymerus MSC treatment improves oxygenation in sheep with ARDS supported by ECMO, and to evaluate the effects on lung mechanics, blood flow, inflammation and lung injury, as well as safety.
 Cymerus MSC treatment was shown to exert a number of important beneficial effects in this study:

 • The severity of lung injury was significantly reduced, as shown by histological lung injury score;

 • Inflammation was significantly reduced, as shown by levels of the inflammatory cytokine IL-8 in the lungs at 3, 13 and 23 hours after treatment ;